MolSSI-Education/cpp_programming/02-01-intro-cpp.md

 Some types can be implicitly converted (such as between `int` and `double`).
 This can be the source of bugs, and compilers can be made to warn about such conversions.

+> ## Discussion
+>
+> The benefits of static typing have been long debated.
+Why would
+> static typing be beneficial?
+What are the drawbacks?
+{: .discussion}

 ## Basic C++ Syntax